andrey-09/my_study_habits/README.md

 ## The ***questions*** that I want to answer with my project:
 1) How was my time distributed?
 Was it different for different subjects?
 What did I do hourlywise to get good grades?
 Does cramming help?
-2) What law governs my hours in the first semester?
+2) What law governs my hours in the fifth semester?
 How accurate is it?